-- Our SENDCo, Mrs Range, oversees all SEND provision across school working closely with the Head Teacher and the Intervention Coordinator. - Class teachers plan for, and work with, each child with SEND in their class to ensure that progress is made. - Learning Assistants may work with your child either individually or as part of a group if this is seen as necessary by the class teacher after consultation with the SENCo.
+- Learning Assistants may work with your child either individually or as part of a group if this is seen as necessary by the class teacher after consultation with the SENDCo.
 The regularity of these sessions will be explained when the support starts. - Class teachers will assess your child to identify their strengths, individual needs and the extra help they require.
 If they need extra or different support than most children their age, they may be placed on the SEND Provision Map and/or have a Support Plan which sets termly targets to specifically address their needs.
 Parents/carers are informed of this decision and invited to an initial SEND meeting followed by regular review meetings.